DFE-Digital/education-benchmarking-and-insights/documentation/testing/performance-test-plans/0001_API-average-load-test-plan.md

 ## Goal

-The goal of this test is to measure how well an APIs perform under typical load conditions.
+The goal of this test is to measure how well the APIs perform under typical load conditions.
 Focus will be on verifying the high demand and critical endpoints.

 ## Objective